isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Obligations of Designated Entities.md

 more information.</p>
 <p></p>
 <p>Parties can seek reconsideration from the Minister within 14 calendar
-days after his decisions; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.</p>
+days after his decision; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.</p>
 </div>
 </details>